PingOne Advanced Identity Cloud

 Secret versions

 Instead of having a single value, ESV secrets have one or more secret versions, each containing their own value.
 By design, the value of a secret version cannot be read back after it has been created.
 The value of a secret version must not exceed a maximum length of 65535 bytes (just under 64KiB).
+To create a new secret version, its value must be different to the value of the latest secret version.

 You can enable or disable secret versions by setting their status field to ENABLED or DISABLED.
 The latest version of a secret must be enabled for it to be used in your configuration.